|

 solitude you can find there.
 It lies in an area of

-Ontario that hasn't seen a lot of human impact.
+Ontario Canada that hasn't seen a lot of human impact.

 Much of the stream flows through the Garden River First